1922 Chicago Bears season: Name change

-When the move was made from Decatur to Chicago shortly after the start of the 1921 season, original team sponsor A. E. Staley — head of a large and profitable corn products manufacturing company — had provided team organizer George Halas with $5,000 in seed money to expedite a move of the club off his compnay's books in Decatur to an independent, private existence in Chicago.
+When the move was made from Decatur to Chicago shortly after the start of the 1921 season, original team sponsor A. E. Staley — head of a large and profitable corn products manufacturing company — had provided team organizer George Halas with $5,000 in seed money to expedite a move of the club off his company's books in Decatur to an independent, private existence in Chicago.
 This grant had been provisional on Halas retaining the team name "Staleys" for one season, thereby ensuring another year's worth of publicity for his company name.

 With the arrival of the 1922 season, this agreement with A.E.
 Staley & Company expired and team co-owners George Hallas and Ed "Dutch" Sternaman were free to rename their football club with a more conventional sports moniker.
-The pair settled upon the name "Chicago Bears" — a play on the name of the Chicago Cubs of baseball's National League.
+Since the Chicago Cubs of baseball's National League had helped Halas and Sternaman get settled in Chicago and offered them Cubs Park—the future Wrigley Field—as a home—the pair considered naming their team the Cubs.
+Ultimately, Halas settled on the name Bears.
+Years later, Halas recalled that he wanted to pay homage to the Cubs, but reasoned that since football players were far bigger than baseball players, "if baseball players are cubs, then football players must be bears!"
 On January 28, 1922, Sternaman and Halas incorporated their team in Illinois as the Chicago Bears Football Club, with each man putting up $2,500 and making a joint contribution of $2,500 to provide the company $7,500 in working capital.

 A third name was originally listed on the incorporation papers, that of John "Paddy" Driscoll — one of the first superstars of professional football and an acquaintance of Halas' from their time playing together on the Navy's Great Lakes Bluejackets football team during World War I. National Football League president Joe Carr would have none of this, however, Driscoll already being under contract with the rival Chicago Cardinals.
 Driscoll was severed from the agreement and firm instructions to Halas and Sternaman to cease tampering with another team's star.